Steven-Klavins/off-the-rails/README.md

 `db:setup`

-3. Start the server with following command:
+3. Start the server with the following command:

 `rails s`

 4. Well done your off the rails!
-Visit your local host and you'll be able to make some new articles.
+Visit your local host and you'll be able to create some new articles.

 `http://localhost:3000/`